hoyangtsai/resume/README.md

 - Tech Stack

-  - Using tomcat with Java and MySQL to develop the PLM system customization
+  - Use tomcat with Java and MySQL to develop the PLM system customization
-  - Using XML, XSL and javascript to develop markup language's document automation
+  - Use XML, XSL and javascript to develop markup language's document automation

 ## Skill